benchristel/verse/docs/articles/talk.md

-# 9 views of human-scale software
+# 8 views of human-scale software

 c.f.
 36 views of mt. fuji

+- what is human-scale software?
 - software should be created with the involvement of the people who use it and are affected by it
 - software should be simple.
 Complexity destroys reliability,